b3r8t3r/https-into-ssh/README.md

 ## Installation

-To install script for your local environment, start file `env-setup.sh`.
+To install script for your local environment, start file `setup.sh`.
 After that, you could use script with command `httpsconvert`.

 ## How it works